Babarberousse/bandit/README.rst

       -b BASELINE, --baseline BASELINE
                             path of a baseline report to compare against (only JSON-formatted files are accepted)
-      --ini INI_PATH        path to a .bandit file that supplies command line arguments
+      --ini INI_PATH        path to an ini file that supplies command line arguments
       --exit-zero           exit with 0, even with results found --version             show program's version number and exit